LewisProjects/Ogiroid/ew_python/CONTRIBUTING.md

 > This project and everyone participating in it is governed by the Ogiroid code of conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the developers.

 ## [What do I require before getting started?](#prerequisites)
 We expect you to be experienced with [Python](https://www.python.org/) and [Disnake](https://disnake.dev/) (a fork of [Discord.py](https://github.com/Rapptz/discord.py)).
-Having experience with Discord.py should also get you sailing, disnake and discord.py are almost the same.
+Having experience with Discord.py should also get you sailing, disnake and discord.py are almost the same, or you could also take a look at the very helpful disnake documentation.

 ## [What can I do to contribute?](#contribution)
 **1. Reporting any bugs 🐞:**